 - 1) they will receive a mark of 0 for the paper missed and be awarded a grade based on the marks achieved in the other papers/coursework.
 The certificate will be clearly endorsed to show this.
 This grade, will of course, in all probability be a low one.
-Or - 2) the student may be withdrawn from the examination on payment of the examination fee (approximately £40 for GCSE and £100 for AS/A-level exact fees can be found using the information shown in the Exam Fees Information/ Post Results service letter, which is available on request).
+Or - 2) the student may be withdrawn from the examination on payment of the examination fee (approximately £50 for GCSE and £120 for AS/A-level exact fees can be found on the exam board public website.
 You accept that you are liable for this payment, this is the fee charged by the examination boards per candidate.